tinkatinka/lindendata/README.md

 ### LindenData grabs data from a Google Doc Spreadsheet and visualizes it in Virtual Reality.

 No coding skills needed: Just put your numbers in a spreadsheet and you're all set.

 ![Screenshot](http://keno.w359.de/LindenDataVisualizer/Screenshot_20160922-151239.png)

 Some examples:
 -	You can visualize the sales of pineapples in 2015 with pineapple in different heights
 -	You can visualize election results with solid blocks (bar graphs) in different colors.
 When users glance at one bar graph, it changes to a different one (for example: SPD @ Kommunalwahl 2016 vs. 2012
 -	You can create beautiful VR worlds just by typing numbers in a spreadsheet

 **How to use LindenDataVisualizer**

 Every cell in the spreadsheet denotes the position in the VR space (like on a chess board).
 Sheet 1 is "unglanced", sheet 2 is "glanced".
 Please use the following format: VALUE:DESCRIPTION TEXT:OBJECTTYPE:COLOR.
 (Example: "1500:Bananas sold in 2015:box:yellow").

 ![Spreadsheet](http://keno.w359.de/LindenDataVisualizer/spreadsheet.png)

 Possible object types:
 - box
+- cone
+- dodecahedron
+- octahedron
 - pineapple
-- fiona1
-- fiona2
-- fiona3
-- fiona4
-- fiona5
+- sphere
-- fiona6
+- tetrahedron
-- fiona7
+- torus

 Possible colors:
 - red